-In Looper a man must kill himself in order to live, and for a lesser film that would be enough complication to hang an action movie on.
-Writer/director Rian Johnson isn’t content with making just another action movie, instead he takes his audience through twists and turns which transcend that already high-concept premise by ripping us through a world of impossible choices, and in the process creates one of the best movies of the year.
+In Looper, a man must kill himself in order to live, and for a lesser film, that would be enough complication to hang an action movie on.
+Writer/director Rian Johnson isn’t content with making just another action movie; instead, he takes his audience through twists and turns that transcend his movie’s already high-concept premise by ripping us through a world of impossible choices, and in the process, creates one of the best time travel movies ever made.

-Levitt’s brilliant as a young Bruce Willis, but Willis is better than he’s been in a long time here too.
-Bruce plays his older Joe as a world-weary assassin who won’t let go no matter how much it hurts.
+Levitt’s brilliant as a young Bruce Willis, but more importantly, Willis gives one of his last great performances in Looper.
+Bruce plays his older Joe as a world-weary assassin who won’t let go, no matter how much it hurts.
 Disgusted by the man he’s been, Joe is desperate to set things right, even if that means becoming something worse.
 Consequences be damned.

-That’s just the start of a story which involves some of the most horrific and creative uses of time travel ever seen on screen.
-Looper has new ideas in a genre that hasn’t had any since the 2004 indie time-travel movie Primer.
+That’s just the start of a story that involves some of the most horrific and creative uses of time travel ever seen on screen.
+Looper has new ideas in a genre that is too often content with reusing old ones.

-Looper lets those new ideas speak for themselves, choosing a stripped down approach to the future over a flashy world full of flying cars.
-Johnson is confident enough in his story that he can let most of the movie’s action sequences take place in a sugar cane field, knowing that we won’t mind that he’s not dazzling us with special effects.
+Looper lets those new ideas speak for themselves, choosing a stripped-down approach to the future over a flashy world full of flying cars.
+Director Rian Johnson is confident enough in his story that he can let most of the movie’s action sequences take place in a sugar cane field, knowing that we won’t mind if he’s not dazzling us with special effects.
 His biggest gadget innovation is a futuristic shotgun called a blunderbuss, and that exists more as a plot point than something to sell toys with.
 You’ll be too caught up in the plight of Looper’s characters to wish for jetpacks.